Last update 5/2/2024

 Distortion is a broad term, and the types of distortion that commonly describe it are as follows.

 Considered the “traditional distortion,” it is achieved through hard clipping.
 However, the process is almost the same as with overdrives.
 This harder clipping produces a harsher or “scorched” kind of tone.

 This type of clipping produces more harmonic content.
 Not to get too geeky about it.
 We could say that more boosted “overtones” with each sound you make with your distortion turned on.

 This makes classic distortion an excellent choice for lead sections or power chords.
-Playing anything more than two or three notes at the same time might sound a bit “muddy.”
+Playing more than two or three notes simultaneously might sound a bit “muddy.”

 Overdrive is the distortion effect created by soft clipping.
 The tone of an overdrive pedal is usually softer and more subtle than classic distortion.

-Contrary to what some guitar players might think, it’s not a distortion with a gain setting set low.
+Contrary to what some guitar players might think, it’s not a distortion with a low gain setting.
 This amp emulates the sound of old-fashioned tube amps pushed to their limits.

-Overdrive pedals are usually common among blues guitarists, although they find their way into any style or a song where you need a softer yet distorted tone.
+Overdrive pedals are usually common among blues guitarists, although they find their way into any style or song requiring a softer yet distorted tone.

 Fuzz pedals are a bit tricky.
 It helps play single-note solos and riffs—Especially in psychedelic and stoner rock genres.
 You can also play power chords or fourth intervals with it.
 However, anything else could sound messy.

 Let’s get fuzzy; first, start with the clean signal.
 We can represent it graphically as one continuous sine curve.
 So it goes up and down like a constant rollercoaster.
 It has its peak-to-peak amplitude and its wavelength.